matrix-org/matrix-spec-proposals/proposals/2108-sync-via-server-sent-events.md

 ## Potential issues

 Don't see issues.
-There are old clients which does not support SSE but polyfills with SSE implementation can be used.
+There are old web browsers which does not support SSE but polyfills with SSE implementation can be used.

 ## Security considerations